-Therefore, based on the study of the distribution characteristics of the secondary field signal and autoencoders denoising method, we propose SFSDSA, a Secondary Field Signal Denoising Stacked Autoencoders, which is a deep learning model of transient electromagnetic signal denoising
+ing method, we propose SFSDSA, which is a deep learning model of transient electromagnetic signal denoising.

-(1)SFSDSA will be stacked by multiple AEs to form a deep neural network of multilayer owe complete coding, and multiple AEs are used as a higher-order feature extraction part, which can utilize its deep structure to maximize the characteristics of secondary field signal.
+- SFSDSA will be stacked by multiple AEs to form a deep neural network of multilayer undercomplete encoding, and multiple AEs are used as a higher-order feature extraction part, which can utilize its deep structure to maximize the characteristics of the secondary field signal. - Based on the principle of DAEs, SFSDSA will set the secondary field measured data (received data) as the input data, and the geophysical inversion method is used to process the measured data of the secondary field to obtain the inversion signal as the clean signal data.
+SFS-